Skip to navigation Skip to content

 • commenced/recommenced hours of work, voluntary work or vocational training (or a combination) of at least 32 hours over a 4 week period

-• recommenced participating in an Inclusive Employment Australia (IEA) program, as indicated on the Referral Summary screen (RRSUM)
+• recommenced participating with an employment service provider, as indicated on the Referral Summary screen (RRSUM) with relevant job codes, outlined in the Job Plan

 • resumed their mutual obligation requirements after an exemption, as indicated on the Activity and Exemption Summary screen (AEX, which can be accessed in PD)